gklptrgt/Futures-Toolkit---Chrome-Extension/README.md

 The function is attached to a click event listener on a "Calculate" button, so it will only run when the button is clicked.

 ---
-__This helps to calculate your possible profit with just the percentage of the profit__
+__This helps to calculate your possible profit with just the percentage of the position__

 ![preview image](https://i.imgur.com/GfKlR3i.png)